Jorginho (footballer, born December 1991): Reception

 Jorginho's nicknamed 'Il Professore' ('The Professor,' in Italian) or 'Radio Jorginho' by the players of the Italian national team, in reference to his leadership and organizational qualities, as well as for the way he directs the team and continuously talks during games.

 For his performances with Chelsea and the Italian team in the 2021 season, Jorginho won UEFA Player of the Year.
 His Chelsea manager Thomas Tuchel described him as one of "the very best midfielders in the world."

+Personal life

+Jorginho married Natalia Leteri in 2017, with whom he has two children, a son and a daughter.
+They divorced in 2019.

+He has been in a relationship with stylist and former singer Catherine Harding since 2019.
+The couple have one son born in August 2020, and announced their engagement in December 2023.